MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/encryption.md

 Encrypting data, either in the cloud or on-premises, protects it against unauthorized access.
-In the cloud, properly implemented encryption policy can provide additional layers of security to your workloads, and safeguard against attackers and other unauthorized users from both outside and inside your organization and networks.
+In the cloud, properly implemented encryption policy can provide additional layers of security to your workloads, and safeguard against attackers and other unauthorized users from both inside or outside your organization and networks.

 While encrypting resources is generally desirable, encryption does have costs